Vichaycocha:

 • ✔️ Layered warm clothing (fleece, windbreaker, hat, gloves).

-• ✔️ Trekking shoes with good grip (terrain is rocky and sometimes slippery).
+• ✔️ Hiking boots with good grip (the terrain is rocky and sometimes slippery).

-• ✔️ Water (minimum 2 L per person) and energy snacks (nuts, cereal bars).
+• ✔️ Water (minimum 2 L per person) and energy snacks (dried fruit, cereal bars).

 • ✔️ Altitude sickness pills (soroche), painkillers, and basic first aid kit.

-• ✔️ Headlamp (if planning to spend the night in the area).
+• ✔️ Headlamp (if you plan to spend the night in the area).

 • ✔️ Cash in soles (there are no ATMs in the community).